martin-galajda/object-detection/README.md

 # What is it?

-This repository contains all the code for Diploma thesis in which we use object detection models on [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) to tackle the problem of extracting useful information from the image content present on the web.
+This repository contains all the code for Diploma thesis in which we use object detection models trained on [Open Images Dataset](https://storage.googleapis.com/openimages/web/index.html) to tackle the problem of extracting useful information from the image content present on the web.

 # Initial setup
 In order to be able to run object detectors we need to download and generate resources needed by the inference pipelines.
-Moreover, to maintain reproducible environment, we recommend using virtualenv.
+Moreover, to maintain a reproducible environment, we recommend using virtualenv.

 ## Prerequisites